0xr1ck/0xr1ck.github.io/index.md

 # Welcome
-This is where I document my journey through - vulnerability research, exploit development, CTFs, Bug bounty hunting and more breaking and fixing for fun & profits and if you have any questions or comments you know what to do....!
+This is where I document my journey through - vulnerability research, exploit development, CTFs, Bug bounty hunting and more for fun & profits and if you have any questions or comments you know what to do....!

 ## Latest Posts